52North/GEO-label-java/README.md

 git clone https://github.com/anikagraupner/GEO-label-java.git
 cd GEO-label-java

-//build the container image with the dockerfile, geolabel-java-api is the project-id, geolabel the name of the image gcloud builds submit --tag  eu.gcr.io/geolabel-java-api/geolabel
+//build the container image with the Dockerfile, geolabel-java-api is the project-id, geolabel the name of the image gcloud builds submit --tag  eu.gcr.io/geolabel-java-api/geolabel

 //deploying to cloud run